Volunteer Opportunities

 • Converting publications by B F. Skinner into downloadable pdf form, including the entire book Science and Human Behavior, which is now available free on this website.

 • Taking rough audio cassette recordings of B. F. Skinner reading his book Walden Two, eliminating duplicated words, cleaning up the sound track, and converting all the files to MP3 format.
-DVDs of the final product are available for sale on this website.
+Download of the final product is available for sale on this website.

 • Supervising committees involved in most of the work in this list.